 While email remains a powerful tool, it leaves a lot to be desired on the matter of security.
 Fortunately, technology is escalating to pick up where traditional email clients leave off.
 By automating manual tasks and alerting users in real time to potential errors, machine learning leaves no room for human error in outbound communications.

-Accidentally using Cc in place of Bcc accounts for thousands of data breaches annually in the UK, and appears to be the cause of the MoD data incident.
-That a seemingly small mistake can have such disastrous consequences is an undeniable signal for organizations to harness the power of existing technologies to intervene - not to replace humans, but to empower them in behaving as securely as possible.
+Accidentally using Cc in place of Bcc accounts for thousands of data breaches annually in the UK, and was likely the cause of the MoD data incident.
+That a seemingly small mistake can have such disastrous consequences is an undeniable signal for organisations to harness the power of existing technologies to intervene - not to replace humans, but to empower them in behaving as securely as possible.

 In addition, email encryption is vital in protecting sensitive data.
 Encrypting the connection between the sender and recipient’s server prevents unauthorized users from intercepting communications whilst in transit.
-And, if an unauthorized user does gain access to encrypted files, they cannot read them.
+And, if an unauthorised user gains access to encrypted files in a user’s email client or network, they cannot read them.

 Turning best practice into standard practice

-As stated by Maxine Holt, maintaining data privacy should no longer be considered ‘best practice’ - it must be standard practice.
+As stated by Maxine Holt, maintaining data privacy should no longer be considered ‘best practice’ - it should be standard practice.

-It is not enough to demand employees ‘act securely’, utilize sub-standard technology, and complete compulsory training.
-Organizations are obliged to seek out security platforms robust enough to fulfil compliance, all the while aiding their people in safeguarding digital assets.
+It is not enough to demand employees ‘act securely’, utilise sub-standard technology, and complete compulsory training.
+Organisations are obliged to seek out security platforms robust enough to fulfil compliance, and aid their people in safeguarding digital assets.

 A culmination of people, technology, and policy is needed to ensure truly effective data security today.

 Blaming people when technology and policy fails is a good way of turning your most valuable asset into your greatest security risk.
-Terms such as ‘insider threat’ and ‘weakest link’ are rife, and even ‘human error’ implies malicious intent within the workforce.
-In place of finger pointing, organizations must position employees as the data protectors they want to be, with the platforms they require to do so with confidence.
+Terms such as ‘insider threat’ and ‘weakest link’ are rife.
+Even ‘human error’ implies malicious intent within the workforce.
+In place of finger pointing, organisations must position employees as the data protectors they want to be, with the platforms they require to do so with confidence.